chriswebb09/chriswebb09.github.io/_posts/2016-06-19-scraping-the-web-with-objective-c.md

 ### Extra Info
-When you send request a URL on the web it looks roughly something like this:
+When you send request a URL on the web it looks roughly (most of the time) something like this (source objc.io post on tcp/ip http):

 {% highlight http linenos %}
 GET /about.html HTTP/1.1